Savings Calculator - Grow savings with recurring deposits and extra interest

 What is a savings calculator?

-A savings calculator models how money set aside today and added over time could grow with compound interest.
-It shows the long-term effect of consistent deposits, contribution increases, and bonus interest rates offered by some accounts.
+A savings calculator models how money set aside today, combined with regular deposits, can grow through compound interest over time.
+It shows the long-term effect of consistent deposits, contribution increases, and bonus interest rates offered by some savings accounts — turning abstract percentages into concrete projected balances.

-Choose monthly, quarterly, annually, or semimonthly.
-Semimonthly applies the extra rate twice in the month while the base rate remains monthly, so you can see the uplift from more frequent bonus interest.
+Some savings accounts pay a bonus rate on a different schedule than the base rate.
+You can model this by entering an extra interest rate and choosing its frequency: monthly, quarterly, annually, or semimonthly.
+Semimonthly applies the extra rate twice per month while the base rate remains monthly, letting you see the uplift from more frequent bonus interest.
+Setting the extra rate to zero isolates the base compounding alone.

 Planning tips